awkena/qrlabelr/README.md

   qrlabelr::run_app()
 ```

+This will open a new window in your default web browser that displays the EasyPlotLabelR Shiny app.
+The user is then greeted with a Welcome page that provides an overview of the web app, some quick instructions to get started, sample labels, among others.
+In the header of the Shiny app is a convenient Help button which can be accessed anytime for a quick overview of the purpose of each tab in generating a label.

 Follow the simple steps in Figure 3 to use the Shiny app to create plot labels.

 |<img src='inst/extdata/instructions.PNG' style="width: 800px;" />|